 Criteria Description

-Keywords This restricts the search to the clips containing all keywords defined in this screen.
-Move the cursor to the desired keyword to assign a keyword.
+Keywords defined in this screen.
+Move the cursor to the keyword.
+Press ENTER or click A maximum of 3 keyw criteria.
+If all 3 keyword location Move the cursor to the desired keyword to assign a keyword.
 Press ENTER or click on the keyword using the stylus.
 A maximum of 3 keywords can be used as search criteria.
-If all 3 keyword locations are already occupied, you should clear some of them to select new keywords.

-Archive status This restricts the search to the clips having the archive status selected.
+Archive status This restricts the search t status selected.
+This restricts the search to the clips having the archive status selected.

 Parameter On the VGA

 None (default) -

 Clips not archived X

 Clips to be archived >A

-Clips archived Α
+Clips archived А